ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If you have installed a lightgun or arcade plugin (like [this](https://steamcommunity.com/app/1694600/discussions/0/3271312219438716734/) or [this](https://github.com/argonlefou/HotdRemake_ArcadePlugin/)), you can emulate lightgun aiming by using another [config file](https://www.mediafire.com/file/nr93jqt7o9zzsg4/Gear_VR_Controller.dll.config_lightgun.zip/file).
 Assign Pointer reset to Touchpad South, also other keys according to the plugin, then adjust the motion pointer speed to around 8~12 in app.

-Switch to motion pointer mode before starting the game, then in game options, set controller type to Keyboard/Mouse, sensitivity to 1.0, crosshair speed to 1.00.
+Adjust the motion pointer speed to around 4 in app and switch to motion pointer mode before starting the game, then in game options, set controller type to Keyboard/Mouse, sensitivity to 1.0, crosshair speed to 1.00.

 If the game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.